DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 To teach children aged 11 to 18 in secondary school, you’ll need:

 * a bachelor’s degree (this can be from a university outside the UK)
 * a standard in English and mathematics equivalent to a grade 4 GCSE

 To teach children aged 3 to 11 in primary school, you will also need a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.

-A GCSE (General Certificate of Secondary Education) is an academic qualification awarded for exams in England, usually taken at age 16.
+A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.
 [Get help understanding English qualifications and their international equivalents](#get-help-and-advice).

 ### If you do not have a university degree